 I am RAVING about these AIP tortillas to every one I know, and I just can’t stop talking about them, so that’s why I’m here.

 Going 100% Paleo was the most difficult decision for me, where I not only gave up gluten tortillas, but now I had to give up gluten-free tortillas.
 I honestly have not had a tortilla in over THREE YEARS.
 So I moved on, and forgot about tortillas.
 Well, I tried to make some from almond flour, but it was a disaster and it just didn’t taste the same.
 So then I gave up and forgot about them.

 Cassava is a Yuca root.
 You’re probably familiar with tapioca starch, and that comes from a Yuca root too, but it’s separated out from the whole powdered Yuca.
 Cassava is used in lots of different Latin dishes, which makes it perfect for tortillas!
 The texture and taste is so similar to wheat that my husband asked me if I was tricking him!

 When I first ate a cassava flour tortilla, I died and went to heaven.
-Because these are AIP tortillas.
+Because these are cassava flour tortillas.
 These are the I’ve-eliminated-every-freaking-food-on-the-plant tortilla.

 People, they are good.
 Too good.